-Homeschool kits include a non-consumable student edition textbook, either an answer key or solutions manual, and tests with their answer keys.
+Homeschool kits include a non-consumable student edition textbook, either an answer key or solutions manual, and tests with answer keys.
 Some student books are hardcover and some softcover.
 For some high school courses, solutions manuals are available separately.
 There are no teacher editions for the Saxon program since each lesson in the student text provides the explanation of the concept to be learned.
 Each lesson includes an introduction and explanation of the new concept, examples and practice problems, then a set of problems that not only reinforces the new lesson content but also reviews previously-learned concepts.
 Parents might help students work through the beginning of the lesson, but most students will be able to work through lessons independently.
 Parents need to check daily assignments and tests, ensuring that students are understanding what they are learning.
 The program requires virtually no preparation time.

-One significant feature of the Saxon series that sets it apart from many other math programs is the incremental method in which concepts are taught.
-Once a concept is introduced it is not dropped but is incorporated into the mixed practice that students encounter every day.
+One significant feature of the Saxon series that sets it apart from many other math programs is the incremental, spiral method in which concepts are taught.
+Once a concept is introduced it is incorporated periodically into the mixed practice that students encounter every day.
 In later lessons, the concept is developed more fully.
 Over time and through repeated exposure to a developing concept, students gain understanding and mastery.
 Unlike most traditional math texts where one content strand is taught and fully explained over a few consecutive lessons (and not returned to unless the content is built on elsewhere), Saxon Math has students work with a concept many times over the course of study.
 They revisit concepts in what is called a spiral method for frequent review throughout each course.

-Math 54 Third Edition
+Math 5/4 Third Edition

-Math 65 Third Edition
+Math 6/5 Third Edition

-Math 76 Fourth Edition
+Math 7/6 Fourth Edition

-Math 87 Third Edition
+Math 8/7 Third Edition